 Dr. Alexander Schloske is a Senior Expert in the Department of Sustainable Production and Quality Management and has been part of the Frauenhofer Institute for Manufacturing Engineering and Automation IPA since 1989.
 He graduated from the University of Stuttgart with Dipl.-Ing. degree and subsequently received his doctorate from the same university.
 Dr. Schloske has lectured extensively at various universities including Stuttgart, Vienna, Reutlingen and Hamburg.

-Dr. Schumacher currently works at Fraunhofer Austria, researching practical implications of industrial digitalization and Industry 4.0.
-Thereby, he focuses his research on the operationalization of abstract I4.0- and digitalization-constructs and their embedded effects in real industrial environments.
+Dr. Schumacher currently acts as Chief Digital Officer at VTU Group, an international Engineering Corporation, overseeing the corporation wide digitalization strategy.
+Before, he worked at Fraunhofer Austria, researching practical implications of industrial digitalization and Industry 4.0.
+Thereby, he focused his research on the operationalization of abstract I4.0- and digitalization-constructs and their effects in real industrial environments.
 He published widely in strategy and operations research and earned his PhD contributing to the issue of measuring and evaluating digitalization in practice.
-Besides his research activities, Dr. Schumacher consults international companies during their development and implementation of digitalization strategies – from defining a digital vision until the installation of monitoring systems and KPIs.
+Besides his research activities, Dr. Schumacher consulted international companies during their development and implementation of digitalization strategies – from defining a digital vision until the installation of monitoring systems and KPIs.

 Klaus Schmid is executive, consultant, coach and lecturer with more than 20 years of experience in operational and strategic leadership functions at C-level for national and international companies.